paulmacatangay/MacatangayPaulAndrewCS2102_OOPFinalproject_bookXpress/README.md

 #### **📚 Promoting Accessibility to Educational Resources**
 - By offering a rental service for books, users can access a wide range of educational materials without the high cost of purchasing them.
 This ensures that knowledge is accessible to all, regardless of financial constraints.

-#### **🔄 Encouraging Lifelong Learning**
-- The **points system** incentivizes users to rent more books and engage in continuous learning.
-As users earn points by renting books, they are motivated to continue their learning journey.

 #### **🌍 Digital Inclusivity**
 - The system provides an easy-to-use digital platform for renting books.
 Users can manage their accounts, track their rented books, and top-up their balances, making it a convenient option for people who might not have easy access to physical libraries.